MohamedAmer3/Fixlt.Ai/README.md

 * **Logic:** Javascript (Client-Side)

 ## 📸 Demo
-*(Add a link to your YouTube video here or a GIF of the scanning process)*

-## 🧠 The "Magic" Prompt
-The core of this application runs on a specialized system prompt designed to force Gemini into "Engineering Mode":

-> "You are an expert Additive Manufacturing Engineer.
-ANALYZE the broken feature.
-MEASURE logical metric dimensions.
-STRATEGY: Do not just trace the broken shards; DESIGN A REPLACEMENT.
-Create Parametric OpenSCAD code and ensure the part is MANIFOLD and has a flat surface for bed adhesion."

 ## 📦 How to Run
 Since this is a client-side "Vibe App," you can run it directly: